Mortiniera/Fake_News/README.md

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.

-The milestone 2 is due for November 25, until then, here is a tentaive schedule we will try to follow.
+The milestone 2 is due for November 25, until then, here is a tentative schedule we will try to follow.

 - November 11 : Data Exploration : Distribution of fake news among author/group/organisations, where they come from, when are they released if possible.
 Exploration of the IRA data set, can we find patterns, clusters ?
 - November 18 : Draw some inferences from the data.
 Make some links/connections between the two data set and think on how best we can extract meaningful informations from the combination of both.